Criminal History Guidelines

 - any active or pending criminal action (including arrests)

-Each profession or occupation has different criteria and concerns regarding criminal history.
-For more information, read the FAQs, and review the Criminal History Guidelines for that specific profession or occupation on DOPL’s website.
+Each profession has different criteria and concerns regarding criminal history.
+For more information, read the FAQs, and review the Criminal History Guidelines for that specific profession on DOPL’s website.

 How To Complete The Application